ibNez/Arcane-Realms/docs/SETUP.md

 SD_URL=http://localhost:7860
 ```

-These commands install the TypeScript build system, Phaser, ws and other runtime dependencies.
+These commands install the TypeScript build system, networking libraries, and other runtime dependencies.

 ## Running the Offline AI Stack